from __future__ import annotations

 define.TableStorageFormat._assert_has_attribute_value(storage_format)

-# as it is expected to be older by load()
+# The PKl is expected to be the oldest by load(),

 if storage_format == define.TableStorageFormat.PICKLE: